-- 3.3.9 Table 3.1 lists key services and facilities and their appropriate walking and cycling distances as defined by the PSP Plan (PSP11).
+- 3.3.11 Table 3.1 lists key services and facilities and their appropriate walking and cycling distances as defined by the PSP Plan (PSP11).
 The corresponding distance from Land West of Park Farm site is provided for comparison.
-As previously stated, these are 'as the crow flies' distances for consistency with the PSP Plan. - 3.3.10 As above, distances have been provided from the nearest and furthest parts of the proposed site.
+As previously stated, these are 'as the crow flies' distances for consistency with the PSP Plan. - 3.3.12 As above, distances have been provided from the nearest and furthest parts of the proposed site.
+The distances presented have been agreed with SGC.